-Are you tired of having to polish your good silverware every time you pull it out or are you looking for a way to clean tarnished silver pieces that you found at an antique store, garage sale, or while rummaging in your grandmother's attic?
-Ditch the polish, and try this simple hands-off remedy that doesn't use any harsh chemicals or commercial products, and doesn't require any elbow grease.
+If you're tired of having to polish your good silverware every time you pull it out or are looking for a way to clean those tarnished silver pieces that you found at an antique store, we have good news.
+You can now ditch the store-bought tarnish remover and try this simple and inexpensive remedy that's void of harsh chemicals and doesn't require any elbow grease.

 - Aluminum foil